SELECT

 it quickly returns the maintained results from memory.

-Materialize also quickly returns results for queries that only filter, project, and re-order results.
+Materialize also quickly returns results for queries that only filter, project, transform with scalar functions,

-Queries over non-materialized views will create an ephemeral dataflow to compute the results.
+Queries that can’t simply read out from an index will create an ephemeral dataflow to compute the results.
 These dataflows are bound to the active cluster, which you can change using:

 SET cluster = <cluster name>;